-Condylomas are usually sexually transmitted lesions caused by Human papillomavirus (HPV).
+Condyloma acuminatum is the name given to anogenital warts.
+They are usually sexually transmitted and are caused by human papillomavirus (HPV).

-Histopathologic examination of condyloma acuminatum reveals epidermal acanthosis.
-The surface has an undulated rounded papillomatosus rather than the spiked verrucous hyperplasia seen in verruca vulgaris (figure 1).
+Histopathological examination of condyloma acuminatum reveals epidermal acanthosis.
+The surface has an undulated rounded papillomatosis rather than the spiked verrucous hyperplasia seen in verruca vulgaris (figure 1).

 In-situ hybridization for HPV or immunohistochemical studies for papillomavirus common antigen can help confirm the presence of HPV.
 PCR may be used to identify the HPV type.

 Seborrhoeic keratosis – Distinction can be difficult for lesions without obvious koilocytes.
 Isolation of HPV and correlation with the clinical context can be helpful in some cases.